ckormanyos/real-time-cpp/readme.txt

 available here.

-A GNU GCC port with a relatively high level of C++11 awareness such as GCC 4.8 or higher is required for building the reference application.
+A GNU GCC port with a relatively high level of C++11 awareness such as GCC 4.8 or higher (better yet, GCC 4.9 or higher) is required for building the reference application.

 The make-files are aware of the location of a default location of the respective tool chain.
 When using the reference application or designing